CPAP Alternatives: Sleep Apnea Treatment Without CPAP

 How to choose the best CPAP alternative

-The best CPAP alternative for your needs can depend on several factors, such as the severity of your sleep apnea, your overall budget, and your personal preferences.
+The best CPAP alternative for your needs can depend on several factors, such as how severe your sleep apnea is, your overall budget, and your personal preferences.

 For example, while noninvasive options like oral devices are approved for mild to moderate sleep apnea, severe and chronic sleep apnea may require more intensive interventions, such as surgery.

 Your personal comfort also plays a role in your decisions.
 You may dislike the noise from an alternative pressurized air machine and prefer a noiseless alternative, like an oral device.
 Consider how much money you’re prepared to spend, too.
-For instance, the Daybreak oral device and Lofta oral appliance are both expensive out-of-pocket purchases, although Daybreak accepts insurance when the device is medically prescribed by a doctor.
+For instance, the Daybreak oral device can be an expensive out-of-pocket purchase, although Daybreak accepts insurance when a doctor medically prescribes the device.

 Consulting a sleep specialist